bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

      * Proposed Modification: LAG struct, LOA, email address for further discussion
    * 40x: rejections
 * REMOVE PNI
   * As ADD/AUGMENT in parameters.
-Responses will include a request ID and status.
+Responses will include a requestID and status.

 # Public Peering Session Negotiation
 As part of public peering configuration, this draft must consider how the client and server should handshake at which sessions to configure peering.